vincentbernat/network-lab/lab-routes-ipv6/README.md

 So, we have 126×64 + 130×384 bytes in this example.

-However, after 4.2 (commit d52d3997f843), there is also per-CPU pointers allocated (to avoid cache bouncing I suppose).
-They are allocated directly, so it's a bit difficult to track them.
-For cached entries, per-CPU entries seem to be only added when they are needed.

-Let's assume we don't have cached entries.
-So, for each `struct rt6_info`, we have one additional pointer (8 bytes) allocated per CPU.
+However, after 4.2 (commit d52d3997f843), there is also per-CPU copies allocated.
+They are allocated like normal entries but some pointers to manage them (`rt6i_pcpu`) are allocated directly, so it's a bit difficult to track them.
+For each `struct rt6_info`, we have one additional pointer (8 bytes) allocated per CPU.
 This extends the size of the object from 384 to 384+8×n.
 This matches my empiric observations.
+Cache entries may not have those additional pointers (dunno why).
+We assume they are rare enough to not warrant accounting for them.

 ## Statistics